 University STEM Outreach takes advantage of the summer break.
 During that idle period, STEMpower founders demonstrated how university existing assets (e.g., labs, dormitories, and cafeterias) and available university mentors (professors and college students) could be efficiently utilized to create a University STEM Outreach summer program for hundreds of talented students in the university catchment area (i.e., local community.)
 The result and cost-benefit ratio was persuasive.
 After two years, the Ethiopian Ministry of Education fully incorporated our program, extending it to all public universities in its domain (~40 universities) as as a permanent program run by the government.
 During the break, nearly every public university’s facilities transform into a large pop-up STEM center.
 10,000+ students benefit each year.

 Locally-run Science Fairs give students the chance to develop their creative skills and compete with their classmates.
-The local Science Fair winners go on to compete in larger Science Fairs, and those winners go on to the Ethiopian National Science Fair.
+The local Science Fair winners go on to compete in larger Science Fairs, and those winners go on to the National Science and Engineering Fair.
 The Ethiopian Science Fair approach may seem more engineering-oriented than traditional Science Fairs of the developed world.
 Instead of a hypothesis-experiment-conclusion format, the students participating in an Ethiopian Science Fair tend to design and showcase practical solutions to problems they see facing their nation and their Sub-Saharan African neighbors.
 The community-level Science Fair competitions in Sub-Saharan Africa are open to students in grades 7-12.
 At this grass-roots level, a student will discuss their project concept with their local mentor.
 Mentors are always available through the STEM Centers.
 Moreover, as the STEM momentum is rapidly expanding across the entire nation, increasing numbers of private and public schools have been also holding their own local Science Fairs and providing mentors with a total estimate of 1,000 students participate each year.